tc39/notes/es7/2016-05/may-24.md

 YK: One also has to structure their program to use TC.

 MS: Lets move on.
-Slides <Response to PTC Issues>
+Slides (Response to PTC Issues)
 As the first implementer of tail calls, we think there's lots of invalid fear.
-BT asked for data, so here it is. <PTC statistics>.
+BT asked for data, so here it is.
+(PTC statistics).

-AR: (Google Search is mostly sloppy mode, hence only 29 TC calls compiled.)
+ARB: (Google Search is mostly sloppy mode, hence only 29 TC calls compiled.)

 MS: The reason for showing this, today we're looking at 5% TC.
 We're talking about 1/20 missing things from stack frames etc. In terms of % of performance loss, my understanding of perf loss is only for TC?

 LL: That is correct.

-MS: <Three Issues Raised> I'd like to approach each. <PTC Performance Concerns> We have seen no issue with TC perf.
+MS: (Three Issues Raised) I'd like to approach each.
+(PTC Performance Concerns) We have seen no issue with TC perf.
 Most work was Calling convention changes (6 weeks).

 DE: v8 perspective: a lot of optimisations in various compilers, not enough implementing in certain compiler tiers -- all tiers required changes.